preciofishbone/OmniaDocsG2/contribute-to-doc/index.rst

 Extensive edits
 *****************
-If you would like to contribute with more extensive changes, as for example new images or a whole new page, contact the Documentation Project Manager for instructions on how to do that: (e-mail address to be added).
+If you would like to contribute with more extensive changes, as for example new images or a whole new page, contact the Documentation Project Manager for instructions on how to do that: mailto: benny.eronson@preciofishbone.se